Supercolony-net/Open-Grants-Program/applications/openbrush.md

 We're going to make strong impact on community, making ink! simple and convenient for developers.

-* Sharing our experience in text and video format on different crypto or tech resources
-* Creating a knowledge base regarding ink!
-* Delevoping marketing and PR strategy
-* Involving new developers
+* how you intend to use, enhance, promote and support your project in the short term, and
+* the team's long-term plans and intentions in relation to it.

 ## Additional Information :heavy_plus_sign: